TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> { "one" => 1, "two" => 2}
 ~~~

-You may have noticed in the code examples so far when you use `#each`, it will return the original collection.
-This is something to keep in mind when debugging your code as it can lead to some confusion.
+You may have noticed in the above code examples that `#each` returns the original array or hash regardless of what happens inside the code block.
+This is an important thing to keep in mind when debugging your code as it can lead to some confusion.

-Take this code for example:
+Take this code as an example:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']